effiejpereira/effiejpereira.github.io/_pages/publications.md

 ### Attention in our digital ecosystem: A risk assessment framework of voluntary media multitasking.
 Drody, A. C., **Pereira, E. J.**, & Smilek, D.
+* Co-first authorship; equal contribution to the manuscript